We're a Happy Family: A Tribute to Ramones

 We're a Happy Family: A Tribute to Ramones is a 2003 tribute album to the Ramones by various artists.
 It started when Johnny Ramone was presented with the idea of a tribute album and was asked if he wanted to participate, to which he agreed, as long as he would have full control over the project.
-He was able to get Rob Zombie as a co-producer, and call upon high profile bands to participate.
+He was able to get Rob Zombie as a co-producer, and call upon high-profile bands to participate.
 Rob Zombie also did the cover artwork, and Stephen King, a Ramones fan, wrote the liner notes.

 One of the last things Johnny Ramone did was oversee the album.
 He advised all the chosen bands to make the songs their own.
 Ramone liked the Red Hot Chili Peppers' cover of "Havana Affair" so much that he chose to open the album with it.

-The Ataris' cover of "Rock N' Roll High School" is as a bonus CD single sold along with the physical album.
+In addition to the songs on the album, The Ataris' cover of "Rock N' Roll High School" was included as a bonus CD single sold along with the physical album.
+According to Motorhead's Phil Campbell, they recorded a cover of "Rockaway Beach" for the album, but when Johnny Ramone heard it, he refused to include it.